2019 LSU vs. Alabama football game: LSU

 Following the game, LSU remained No. 1 in the AP Poll and was elevated to that rank in the Coaches Poll and the CFP Rankings.
 The team finished their regular season with conference wins over the Ole Miss Rebels, the Arkansas Razorbacks, and the Texas A&M Aggies, in the process securing a position in the SEC Championship Game against the Georgia Bulldogs.
 The Tigers (who had dropped back down to No. 2 in the CFP Rankings) beat the No. 4 Bulldogs, in the process securing a No. 1 berth in the College Football Playoff in the Peach Bowl semifinal against the Oklahoma Sooners, who they beat 63–28.
 LSU finished their season by defeating the Clemson Tigers in the CFP Championship game on January 13, 2020, to claim the national title.
-The team is one of only three in the modern era of college football to complete a perfect 15-game season, joining the 2018 Clemson Tigers and later being matched by the 2022 Georgia Bulldogs.
+The team is one of only three in the modern era of college football to complete a perfect 15-game season, joining the 2018 Clemson Tigers and later being matched by the 2022 Georgia Bulldogs and the 2023 Michigan Wolverines.
 Several sources list them as one of the best college football teams of all time.

 Joe Burrow's performance in the game helped to establish him as the main frontrunner for the Heisman Trophy, which is awarded annually to the best overall player in college football.
 Burrow won the award on December 14, becoming only the second player in LSU history to receive the honor.

 Alabama

 With the loss, Alabama's streak of 31 consecutive home game victories was snapped, and the Crimson Tide dropped to No. 4 in the AP and Coaches Polls and No. 5 in the CFP Rankings.
-They rebounded and gained wins in their next two games against the Mississippi State Bulldogs and the Western Carolina Catamounts.
+They rebounded and gained wins in their next two games against the Mississippi State Bulldogs and the Western Carolina Catamounts, but lost Tua Tagovailoa to a season-ending injury in the former game.
 Going into their November 30 game against the Auburn Tigers (with whom they share a rivalry known as the Iron Bowl), they were ranked No.5 in the CFP Rankings and were still considered in contention to make the College Football Playoff.
 However, Auburn won, ending their chances at earning a playoff berth.
 The Crimson Tide dropped to No. 14 in the rankings and were selected to play the Michigan Wolverines in the Citrus Bowl, a game they won 35–16.